-The cash deposit limit in savings account as per income tax is Rs.10 Lakh during a financial year.
+The cash deposit limit in savings accounts as per income tax is Rs.10 Lakh during a financial year.
 All banks or financial institutions must declare large cash deposits according to Section 114B of the Income Tax Act, 1962.

 The cash deposit limit in savings account per day is Rs.1 Lakh.
 You can, however, deposit up to Rs.2,50,000 in a day as long as you don’t do it too often.